adjust/react_native_sdk/README.md

 ### <a id="sdk-permissions"></a>Add permissions

-The adjust SDK by default adds two permissions by default to your app's `AndroidManifest.xml` file:
+The adjust SDK by default adds two permissions to your app's `AndroidManifest.xml` file:

 ```xml
 <uses-permission android:name="android.permission.INTERNET" />
 <uses-permission android:name="android.permission.ACCESS_WIFI_STATE" />
 ```

-General rule of thumb is that if you are targeting the Google Play Store and using Google Play Services in your app, then we need just `INTERNET` permission:
+General rule of thumb is that if you are targeting the Google Play Store and using Google Play Services in your app, then we just need `INTERNET` permission:

 ```xml
 <uses-permission android:name="android.permission.INTERNET" />
 ```

 If you are **not targeting the Google Play Store**, both of these permissions are needed to be present in your app's `AndroidManifest.xml` file:

 ```xml